Vishwakarma-Atul/handWash/README.md

 # handWash - Hand Washing Detection and Validation System

-An AI-powered system that detects and validates hand washing steps using computer vision and deep learning.
-The system uses YOLOv11 for classification to track hand washing stages and ensure proper hand hygiene compliance.
+An AI-powered system that detects hand washing steps recomended by WHO, using computer vision and deep learning.
+The system uses classification technique to identify hand washing stages and ensure proper hand hygiene compliance.

 ## Demo